 Honestly, I often feel deflated when these topics come up.
 Even around my own friends and family.
 But I remind myself, it’s not about me.

 More honestly, I used to think that way too! **embarrassing moment** I did not value myself enough to invest in myself.
-I realized I unconsciously took on the same views and beliefs of my social influences, without really looking into if for myself and developing my own thoughts and opinions around it!
+I realized I unconsciously took on the same views and beliefs of my social influences without really looking into if for myself and developing my own thoughts and opinions around it!

 The purpose to this blog post is to shed a different view on things… on investing in your health.
 I think information on this would have been valuable to me personally and wish I had realized it much sooner!
 So hope this helps others!

-Therapy isn’t the only well-being investment out there.
+Granted, therapy isn’t the only well-being investment out there.
 I invest in other things too like workout classes, yoga, massage, pedicures, fresh vegetables…. etc…..
 But really those investments are ongoing every year!
 Therapy is often intensive (weekly – bi-weekly) during rough times and transitions and less intensive during stable times (monthly, quarterly, not at all).
 So one year therapy might cost you $5,000 and the next year it might cost you $500! (so on and so forth with a variety of combinations from a lot of money to no money at all).

 That investment in yourself is priceless (in my opinion) as what you learn in therapy stays with you forever.
-Granted you change as you grow so tune ups are sometimes desired by clients, but usually the core work has been managed and your life is much more enjoyable due to that initial intensive investment!
-So really, therapy is the gift that keeps on giving
+Granted you change as you grow so tune ups are often desired by clients, but usually the core work has been managed and your life is much more enjoyable due to that initial intensive investment!
+So really, therapy is the gift that keeps on giving 😛

 What if I told you, you might even make that money back financially?!

 Everyone has different struggles and goals in therapy, but I’ve seen a good portion of my clients grow into higher paying jobs, or more financially fulfilling businesses.
 How so?
 For one, increased confidence goes a long way when it comes to jobs as well as being more productive due to managing your emotions and life more effectively.
 Think about how time an energy consuming it is to have relationships, or experience the death of a loved one, or to be struggling with depression or anxiety.
 A LOT of time and energy.
-So managing that well can lead to a more productive life in many ways.
+Managing that well can lead to a more productive life in many ways.
 Some clients end up saving money in other ways because they are no longer trying to buy their happiness and spend money wisely.
 So in many ways, my clients earn back their investment in therapy.
 How cool is that?!

 Funny you mention insurance Stacey.
 I pay a monthly premium for my insurance company.
 Aren’t I entitled to use my insurance?
 I’m already spending the money.